Ezekeiel32/var_comm_health/README.md

 ## Configuration

-Create a `.env` file or set environment variables:
+Create a `.env` file or set environment variables (I will include a fully working .env file to be utilised for this demo):

 ```bash
 # Required: NVIDIA API for DeepSeek